apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

     There are three policies currently being supported: RS-DEFAULT-3-2-64k, RS-DEFAULT-6-3-64k and RS-LEGACY-6-3-64k.
 All with default cell size of 64KB.
 The system default policy is RS-DEFAULT-6-3-64k which use the default schema RS_6_3_SCHEMA with a cell size of 64KB.

+ *  **Intel ISA-L**
+    Intel ISA-L stands for Intel Intelligent Storage Acceleration Library.
+ISA-L is a collection of optimized low-level functions used primarily in storage applications.
+It includes a fast block Reed-Solomon type erasure codes optimized for Intel AVX and AVX2 instruction sets.
+    HDFS EC can leverage this open-source library to accelerate encoding and decoding calculation.
+ISA-L supports most of major operating systems, including Linux and Windows.
+By default, ISA-L is not enabled in HDFS.

 Deployment
 ----------